Difference Between kVA and kW – Explained With Formulas & Examples

 If the reactive current drawn is zero, the apparent power is equal to the real or active power.
 In the case of the resistive loads, the reactive current is zero, and the real power and the apparent power are equal.

 In the case of the inductive and capacitive loads, the apparent power(kVA) is always more than the active power.
 The apparent power increases with an increase in the reactive power with the same active power.
-The power factor gets lowered with an increase in the reactive power.
+As reactive power increases, the power factor decreases

 Relation between KVA and KW